gardener/gardener/docs/extensions/provider-local.md

 ## Current Limitations

 The following enlists the current limitations of the implementation.
-Please note that all of them are no technical limitations/blockers but simply advanced scenarios that we haven't had invested yet into.
+Please note that all of them are not technical limitations/blockers, but simply advanced scenarios that we haven't had invested yet into.

 1. Shoot clusters can only have multiple nodes, but inter-pod communication for pods on different nodes does not work.